 - The actual finite state machine can be made in the UserFiniteStateMachine.h file

 - The VBA standard program is very suitable for making your own HMI application

 - The PC debug program presents some basic information of the board, free RAM, time on the board, and FSM cycle time

 Main goal for the standard FSM environment:

-- Keep everything simple and focus on functionality; build and test a control the easy way!
+- Keep everything simple and focus on functionality; build and test an embedded system the easy way!